KBNLwikimedia/facetok/README.md

-# Facetok
+# WikiFaces

-*FaceTok - Portretten de archieven van Wikimedia.*
+*WikiFaces - Faces from the archives of Wikimedia*

-*Latest update*: 16 March 2025
+*Latest update*: 17 March 2025

 --------------